OSVTAC/project-recommendations/pages/decisions.md

     attack surface, and the possibility of something going wrong.
 May require backup power.
 * More possible problems with paper jams and printer malfunction.
-* It is difficult for voters to remember and verify all of their selections accurately when there are many contests on the ballot; in the November 2016 election, there were 52 contests.
+* It is difficult for voters to accurately verify their machine-printed ballot, especially when there are many contests on the ballot.
+For example, in the November 2016 election, there were 52 contests.
 * Voters need to be occupying a machine while voting, unless a vote-at-home app is used.
 * Mail ballot processing is still a separate sizable operation.